carlosdagos/blog/posts/2017-07-28-learning-to-love-nix.markdown

 So as I sat down on my first day, I was given a CD that said "Ubun..", or something of the matter, as I didn't bother reading the rest.
-I had a USB drive and my laptop, and had to chose what OS I was going to install on my work machine.
+I had a USB drive and my laptop, and had to choose what OS I was going to install on my work machine.
 I had narrowed it down to Arch Linux and NixOS.
 I chose NixOS, in a kind of "let's try it out" mentality.